Loader gif

 Your child has started earning their own money, but you’re still claiming them as a dependent.
 How will this situation affect your taxes?

-One of the most common tax questions parents have is if they should report their dependent child’s W-2 on their tax return or if the child should file their own return.
+One of the most common questions parents have is if they should report their dependent child’s on their tax return or if the child should file their own return.
 Here’s what you need to know before you file.

 Should my child file their own tax return?

 You cannot report your child’s Form W-2 on your tax return.
-If your child has earned income during the tax year, they must file a separate return to either receive a tax refund or pay any balance owed to the IRS.
+If your child has during the tax year, they must file a separate return to either receive a tax refund or pay any balance owed to the IRS.

 However, even if your child must file separately, you can still claim them as a dependent on your taxes if they meet the criteria of a qualifying child.
 When you file a separate return for your child, you will just have to indicate that they can be claimed as a dependent on someone else’s return (AKA your return).